Jimmy Darmody: Season two

-Meanwhile, Jimmy grows tired of Horvitz asking him to repay his debt and contacts Horvitz's rival Waxey Gordon (Nick Sandow) to have him killed.
+Meanwhile, Jimmy grows tired of Horvitz asking him to repay his debts, and contacts Horvitz's rival Waxey Gordon (Nick Sandow) to have him killed.
 A few days later, Waxey's henchman attempts to kill Horvitz in his shop, and manages to wound him, but Horvitz fights back and kills the assailant by sinking a meat cleaver into his head.
 Figuring out Jimmy is responsible from a matchbook in the dead man's pocket, Horvitz plots his revenge.
-Torturing Mickey for an address, Horvitz enters Jimmy's house, expecting to find him there.
-Since Jimmy is out of town, he instead finds Angela with her lesbian lover and kills them both.
+Torturing Mickey for an address, Horvitz breaks into Jimmy's house, expecting to find him there.
+Since Jimmy is out of town, he instead finds Angela with her lesbian lover and shoots them both.
 Jimmy is devastated, and dulls the pain with alcohol and heroin.
 He attacks his mother when she talks about Angela's death nonchalantly.
 When the Commodore comes to Gillian's defense, Jimmy kills his own father, partially at Gillian's urging.

 Jimmy tries to make amends with Nucky, and he and Harrow help him with his election fraud case by killing the main witness for the prosecution, Alderman Jim Neary (Robert Clohessy), and staging it to look like a suicide.
 After the case ends in a mistrial, Nucky calls Jimmy and tells him that he has kidnapped Horvitz.
 However, Jimmy knows that he is being lured to his death, and willingly goes unarmed to see Nucky.
 Jimmy tells Nucky that he truly died during the war, and even tries to talk him through the mechanics of shooting someone.
 Nucky shoots him twice in the head, killing him.